-- A. Deadline to Submit Mid Term Grade Reports (100/200 level courses): Progress Reporting for 100- and 200-level Courses: all instructors of 100- and 200- level courses will submit a grade that reflects all work completed as of the seventh Friday following the date classes begin during the regular 16-week of the Fall and Spring semesters. - 1.
-Midterm grades for 100- and 200-level courses will be due by 5:00 pm on the Tuesday following the seventh Friday defined herein.
-This requirement is not applicable to summer terms nor mini-semesters. - 2.
-Midterm grades shall only be used for authorized academic advising interaction with students. - B. Deadline to Submit Final Grades: The deadline for submission of final grades will be 5 p.m. on the second working day after the last day of classes at the end of the semester or as assigned by the official academic calendar.
-Necessary forms will be furnished by the registrar. - C. Faculty Obliged to Provide Academic Progress Upon Student Request: At the request of the student, the instructor will provide information on progress in the course prior to the last day to drop a course. - D. Posting of Grades: Protection of Personally Identifiable Information: - 1.
-Personally identifiable information, such as names, social security numbers and/or Banner I.D. numbers, in whole or in part, shall not be used for the purpose of publicly posting student grades, unless specific written permission (signed and dated) has been obtained from the student prior to grades being posted. - 2.
+- A. Progress Reporting for 100- and 200- level Courses: All instructors of 100- and 200- level courses will submit a grade that reflects work completed as of the sixth Friday following the date classes begin during the regular 16-week Fall and Spring semesters.
+Early performance grades for 100- and 200- level courses will be due by 5:00 pm on the Tuesday following the sixth Friday defined herein.
+This requirement is not applicable to summer terms nor mini-semesters. - B. Use of Early Performance Grades: Early performance grades shall only be used for student retention efforts. - C. Deadline to Submit Final Grades: The deadline for submission of final grades will be 5 p.m. on the second working day after the last day of classes at the end of the semester or as assigned by the official academic calendar.
+Necessary forms will be furnished by the registrar. - D. Faculty Obliged to Provide Academic Progress Upon Student Request: At the request of the student, the instructor will provide information on progress in the course prior to the last day to drop a course. - E. Posting of Grades: Protection of Personally Identifiable Information: - Personally identifiable information, such as names, social security numbers and/or Banner I.D. numbers, in whole or in part, shall not be used for the purpose of publicly posting student grades, unless specific written permission (signed and dated) has been obtained from the student prior to grades being posted. - 2.
 It is permissible to publicly post student grades without consent only if it is done in a manner that is not personally identifiable -i.e., the faculty member assigns a unique identifier to each student for this purpose, and the identifier is kept confidential and known only to the student and the faculty member.